admk/sembr/README.md

 The data was prepared
-by extracting line breaks and indent levels from the files, and then converting the files into strings of paragraphs with line breaks removed.
+by extracting line breaks and indent levels from the files, and then converting the result into strings of paragraphs with line breaks removed.
-The data can then be tokenized using the tokenizer and converted into a dataset with tokens, where each token has a label
+The data can then be tokenized using the tokenizer and converted into a dataset with tokens, where each token has a label denoting:
-denoting:
 * no line break (label = 0), or
 * a line break
   that adds a space in LaTeX documents